-The Account Settings page allows admins to manage their Checkr account, and individual users to manage their account settings.
-The Account Settings page allows you to:
+The Account Settings page allows admins to manage their Checkr account and individual users to manage their account settings.
+Use this page to:

 - Define email addresses for notifications